 At Concrete Renovations, we specialise in carrying out renovation work on listed buildings up and down the country.
 Although buildings may be listed under different categories, there is little difference in the planning process or in how to gain consent.

 For the most part, any renovation works must not drastically change the appearance or feel of the structure and its surrounding areas.
-This is why, when we carry out any concrete repairs, we ensure that the colour and texture of all surfaces match up.
+When we carry out any concrete or stone repairs, we ensure that the colour and texture of all surfaces match up.